yiwenwang-ms/microsoft-graph-docs/api-reference/beta/api/organizationalbrandingproperties-create.md

 ## Request body

+In the request body, supply a JSON representation of [organizationalBrandingProperties](../resources/organizationalbrandingproperties.md) object.
+The following table lists the properties that are required when you create the default branding.

 | Property     | Type        | Description |
 |:-------------|:------------|:------------|
 |backgroundColor|String|Color that will appear in place of the background image in low-bandwidth connections.
 The primary color of your banner logo or your organization color is recommended to be used here.
 Specify this in hexadecimal (for example, white is #FFFFFF).|